Market Analysts see Silk Road Medical Inc [SILK] gaining to $71. Time to buy?

 Silk Road Medical’s management is scheduled to present on Tuesday, January 12, 2021 at 11:40 a.m.
 Eastern Time.
 Interested parties may access a live and archived webcast of the presentation on the “Investors” section of the company’s website at: https://investors.silkroadmed.com/.

-It opened the trading session at $57.00, the shares rose to $57.50 and dropped to $51.945, the range by which the price of stock traded the whole day.
-The daily chart for SILK points out that the company has recorded 16.72% gains over the past six months.
-However, it is still -164.01% lower than its most recent low trading price.
+The results of the trading session contributed to over 945027 shares changing hands.
+Over the past one week, the price volatility of Silk Road Medical Inc stands at 5.87% while the volatility over the past one month is 5.48%.

-If we look at the average trading volume of 259.49K shares, SILK reached to a volume of 1633037 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SILK stock reached $1.98 billion, with 33.76 million shares outstanding and 32.50 million shares in the current float.
+Compared to the average trading volume of 290.29K shares, SILK reached a trading volume of 945027 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Silk Road Medical Inc [SILK]:
+What do top market gurus say about Silk Road Medical Inc [SILK]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SILK shares is $67.83 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SILK stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.